franslundberg/binson-java/README.md

 Log
 ===

+== 151004 ==

+Release 1.1.

 == 150925 ==

 Release 1.0.

 == 150912 ==

-Added BINSON-SCHEMA-1 validation in 40 lines of code.
+Added Binson Schema validation (might be called BINSON-SCHEMA-1) in 40 lines of code.

 == 140911 ==